-Leeds United are a football club who currently play in the Premier League and they play their home games at Elland Road, Beston, Leeds.
+Leeds United are a football club who currently play in the Championship and they play their home games at Elland Road, Beston, Leeds.
 Leeds United play in white shirts traditionally, and are currently sponsored by SBOBET.com, an online bookmaker.
 Their kits are manufactured by adidas.

 Leeds United 23/24 Kits